bclindner/ivory/README.md

 ### Configuration

-Before starting Ivory, you need to create a new application in the Mastodon frontend's settings.
-Don't worry about setting redirect URIs or anything that isn't required - just make sure you enable all of the admin: scopes.
+Before starting Ivory, you need to create a new application in the Preferences menu.
+Don't worry about setting redirect URIs or anything that isn't required - just make sure you enable all of the `admin:` scopes.
+Once you've created the application, you'll want to grab its access token to place in the configuration file (example below).

-*Be* ***EXTREMELY*** *careful with the access token this generates - this key has a lot of power and in the wrong hands, this access key could mean someone completely obliterating your instance.*
+*Be* ***EXTREMELY*** *careful with handling the access token this generates - this key has a lot of power and in the wrong hands, this could mean someone completely obliterating your instance.*

 Once you've done that, it's time to set up your config file.
 Configuring Ivory